-A6.7 Level 2/3 site traffic management supervisor non-practising (STMS-NP) training
+A6.8 Level 2/3 site traffic management supervisor non-practising (STMS-NP) training

-This is the highest qualification for this level of traffic management.
+A6.8.1 About the training This is the highest qualification for this level of traffic management.
 People attending this course must hold a current level 1 STMS certificate.

-This qualification enables the holder to:

-- draft TMPs for level 2 and level 3 roads

-- check and approve TMPs prepared by others

-- undertake TTM audits of worksites for level 2 and level 3 TTM.

-Those who must hold this level 2/3 qualification are:

-- all RCA project managers - all engineer's staff who draft, check and/or approve TMPs - all engineer's project management and worksite supervision staff - all contractor's staff who draft TMPs - · all contractor's project management staff - all TTM auditors who will undertake TTM audits of traffic management at worksites - others who will undertake similar activities for this level of TTM.
+This qualification enables the holder to: draft TMPs for level 2 and level 3 roads check and approve TMPs prepared by others undertake TTM audits of worksites for level 2 and level 3 TTM.
+Those who must hold this level 2/3 qualification are: all RCA project managers all engineer's staff who draft, check and/or approve TMPs all engineer's project management and worksite supervision staff all contractor's staff who draft TMPs all contractor's who will undertake TTM audits of traffic management at worksites others who will undertake similar activities for this level of TTM.
+A6.8.2 Type of course TMAs and arrow boards.
+A two-day workshop with assessments.
+Attendees must show competence in the NZQA assessments and achieve a 60 percent pass in the tests to gain the qualification.

-Additional training may be required to operate specialist equipment such as TMAs and arrow boards.

-A6.7.2 Type of course

-A two-day workshop with an assessment at the end.
-Attendees must achieve a 60 percent pass of the assessment to gain the qualification.

 Those who pass the course can apply to the NZTA through their trainers to receive a certificate of achievement and a warrant card.
 At this stage of the qualification the attendees may be responsible for all aspects of TTM except for field operations involving installation, alteration and removal of TTM equipment.

-Level 2 /3 STMS-NP certificate will not include the STMS warrant.
+5 Level 2 /3 STMS-NP certificate will not include the STMS warrant.
 To become a fully qualified level 2 /3 STMS, and hence be able to undertake full responsibility for all aspects of TTM, the applicant must undertake and pass a field assessment.
 This qualification is a prerequisite for the NZQA unit standard 20879 Temporary traffic management - Operate as a site traffic management supervisor non-practicing.

-A6.8 Level 2/3 site traffic management supervisor training
+A6.9 Level 2/3 site traffic management supervisor training